Pencil pleat curtains are, along with eyelet curtains, one of the two most popular styles of curtains on the market.

 One of the defining characteristics of a set of pencil pleat curtains is the pleating itself.
 If they’re pulled entirely taut when closed, they won’t be pleated.
 Consequently, your curtains need to be larger than the space they’re going to cover.
-This will be determined by the track or rail from which they hang, which should be around 15 centimetres taller than the window, and 30 centimetres wider.
+This will be determined by the track or rail from which they hang, which should be around 15 centimetres higher than the window, and 30 centimetres wider.

 Are you looking for a pair of curtains?
-Divide the length in two, and you’ll have the length of each curtain.
+Divide the width in two, and you’ll have the width of each curtain.
 But equally, they’ll need to meet in the middle, and overlap (otherwise they won’t effectively block out light).
 For this reason, allow for an extra twenty centimetres on each side.
 Obviously, if you’re going for a single large curtain rather than two individual ones, then you can skip this step.

 Your curtains will, of course, need to be as long as the rail - but pleated curtains will need to be twice as long if they’re to hang correctly.
 You’ll also need to decide on a height for your curtains – either sill-length, below-sill, or right down to the floor.